fedora-python/compileall2/README.md

 * Remove maximum depth limit as described above ✓

-* Add possibility to strip some part of a path to an original file from compiled one
+* Add possibility to strip some part of a path to an original file from compiled one ✓

+## ToDo

 * Publish it to PyPI